 Figure 3 Sample Partition List Selections

-In the following figure, the user has selected the cpu partition from the list in the previous figure.
+In the following figure, the user has selected the cpu partition from the list in the preceding figure.
 The graph shows one line for each CPU in the system.
-In both cases the statistic being shown is the percentage of CPU time used.
-The previous graph showed the percentage of CPU time used by the kernel, by users, and by interrupts, and the percentage of CPU time stolen.
+In both figures the statistic being shown is the percentage of CPU time used.
+The preceding graph showed the percentage of CPU time used by the kernel, by users, and by interrupts.
 The following graph shows the percentage of CPU time used by each CPU.

 Figure 4 Viewing a Different Partition of the Data

-When you select a point on a line graph or an item in a graph legend for a visualization that is showing a partitioned statistic, the drill-down menu is displayed.
+When you double-click on a line graph or click an item in a graph legend for a visualization that is showing a partitioned statistic, the drill-down menu is displayed.

 In the following figure, the user selected “kernel” in the legend.

-In the previous figure, the user selected “Drill Down on” to display the choices shown in the following figure.
-As soon as the user selected “user,” the graph changed to show only the user part of the mode partition of the CPU utilization statistic, and the partitioning menu displayed.
+In the previous figure, the user selected “Drill Down on” to display the choices shown in the dialog box in the following figure.
+If the list of choices is long, use the “Type to filter” field to show fewer choices.
+The Clear button clears the filter field and shows all choices.
+In this example, as soon as the user selected “user,” the graph changed to show only the user part of the mode partition of the CPU utilization statistic.
+The dialog box remains displayed so that you can select additional partitions or change your selections.
+Click the Done button to close the dialog box.

-The user selected Done on the dialog shown in the previous figure, and then took one of the following paths to drill down further:
+The user selected Done on the dialog box shown in the preceding figure, and then took one of the following paths to drill down further:

 Selected Partition from the Visualization Actions menu, and selected “cpu” from the list of available partitions.